Open source code

 Analysis pipelines with nf-core

-The NGI has authored a number of bioinformatics analysis pipelines for different data types.
-The nf-core community was founded to collect and standardise these, making them available to other genomics cores and research groups.
+The NGI has authored a number of bioinformatics analysis pipelines for different data types, some of which are featured in the Highlighted Projects above.
+The nf-core community was founded to collect and standardise these pipelines, collaborate on their maintenance and improvement, and make them available to other genomics cores and research groups.
+Because several nf-core pipelines were conceived at NGI and we contributed to many others, you can find a small trace of NGI in much of the nf-core ecosystem.

 The NGI helps to lead the nf-core community, with several members in the core team.
-The community is made up of groups all over the world and an ever-growing number of contributors and users.
-For more information, see https://nf-co.re/ or the nf-core publication:
+We are proud supporters of the collaborative, international community that nf-core is today.
+The community is a prime example of the power of free and open-source software, uniting an ever-growing number of contributors and users from all over the world.
+For more information, see https://nf-co.re/ or the nf-core publications:

 The nf-core framework for community-curated bioinformatics pipelines